-Curriculum materials centers are essential to the instructional and research needs of students and faculty in programs preparing educators for P-12* schools.
-These guidelines describe essential elements of administration, services, and collections for curriculum materials centers in all university and college settings.
+Curriculum materials centers (CMCs) are essential to the instructional and research needs of students and faculty in programs preparing educators for preschool through 12th grade (P-12) schools.
+These guidelines describe essential elements of administration, services, collections, and access for curriculum materials centers in all university and college settings.

 These guidelines are intended for administrators at all levels of post-secondary education, particularly education deans or department chairs; library deans or directors; librarians responsible for curriculum materials centers; and accrediting and licensure agencies.

-- Curriculum materials are educational resources that provide curriculum and instructional experiences for P-12* students.
-These materials are used by educators to develop curricula and lesson plans and may also be used in actual instructional situations with P-12* students.
-These materials also provide information for those doing research.
+- Curriculum materials are educational resources that provide curriculum and instructional experiences for preschool through 12th grade (P-12) students.
+These materials are used by educators to develop curricula and lesson plans and may also be used in actual instructional situations with P-12 students.
+These materials also provide information for those conducting research.

-- Curriculum Materials Center (CMC) refers to a physical location of a curriculum materials collection.
+- Curriculum materials center (CMC) refers to a physical location of a curriculum materials collection.
 Curriculum materials centers are often housed in a main campus library, a branch library building, or in an academic building housing the campus education academic programs.
 Curriculum materials centers (CMCs) may also be referred to as curriculum labs, instructional materials labs, instructional materials centers, etc. Curriculum materials centers will be the official name used in this document.

 - CMC users are education students and faculty, and may also include P-12 educators, other students, and community members as defined by the CMC’s mission.

 - Director refers to the librarian who has primary responsibility for the CMC, including its facilities, administration, collection, personnel, and services.